 How quickly do I need to act?

 It depends on where you are on the timeline.
 If you have only missed one or two payments and have not received a notice of default, you have more options and more time.
 If you have received a notice of default or notice of acceleration, the clock is running and your options narrow.
-If a foreclosure sale date has been scheduled, you may still have options but the window is short.
-The first conversation is free, takes 15 to 20 minutes, and we can help you understand where you actually are on the timeline.
+If a foreclosure sale date has been scheduled, you may still have options, but the window is short.
+The first conversation is free, takes 15 to 20 minutes, and helps you understand where you actually are on the timeline.

 We coordinate the real estate side, which is one piece.
 You will likely also work with: your lender or loan servicer (financial side), a HUD-approved housing counselor (free counseling on your options), JAG or a private attorney (legal side, especially for SCRA), the VA Regional Loan Center if you have a VA-backed loan, and possibly a CPA or financial counselor on tax implications.
-We can act as your one coordinator on the real estate side and help you navigate which of those other professionals to talk to first.
+We can act as your single point of contact on the real estate side and help you decide which of those other professionals to talk to first.
 We are not a substitute for any of them.

 Get a confidential conversation

 Four quick questions.
 We respond within one business day.
-The first conversation is free, with no obligation.
+The first conversation is free and carries no obligation.
 We do not promise outcomes.
 We help you understand options and act as your coordinator on the real estate side.